Theatre Arts Audition Procedures

 -Avoid “sketch” comedy, or extremely farcical or cartoon-type characters.

--Do not use dialects or costumes. -You may use very simple objects as props—a piece of paper, a phone, but best to keep your performance very simple.
+-Do not use dialects or costumes.
+You may use very simple objects as props—a piece of paper, a phone, but it is best to keep your performance very simple.

 -Choose a piece that you enjoy performing.

 -Read the play from which the piece is chosen.

 Monologue performances are evaluated on preparation, use of language and text, clear intention and purpose, sense of truth, emotional connection and availability, and range of vocal and physical expression demonstrated.